 Using a GPS, treasure seekers enter a specific set of coordinates and then attempt to find a hidden container at the location.
 Check out geocaching.com to find out more.

-7. TEACH HIM TO BAKE.
+7. TEACH THEM TO BAKE.

 Pick a recipe and let your child apply his knowledge of measuring and fractions.